Fiat Chrysler's UAW members ratify new four-year contract

-DETROIT (Reuters) - The United Auto Workers (UAW) union said on Wednesday that rank-and-file members at Fiat Chrysler Automobiles NV (FCHA.MI) have voted in favor of a new four-year labor contract with the automaker, helping the Italian-American firm avoid a strike as it works to merge with France’s Groupe PSA (PEUP.PA).
+DETROIT, Dec 11 (Reuters) - The United Auto Workers (UAW) union said on Wednesday that rank-and-file members at Fiat Chrysler Automobiles NV have voted in favor of a new four-year labor contract with the automaker, helping the Italian-American firm avoid a strike as it works to merge with France’s Groupe PSA.

 Fiat Chrysler (FCA) and PSA, the maker of Peugeot and Citroen, in October announced a planned $50 billion merger to create the world’s fourth-largest automaker.

 FCA’s 47,200 rank-and-file UAW members voted 71% in favor of the new contract.
-The deal follows contracts the UAW already concluded with larger rivals General Motors Co (GM.N) and Ford Motor Co (F.N).
+The deal follows contracts the UAW already concluded with larger rivals General Motors Co and Ford Motor Co.

 “Every full-time production employee currently at FCA will be at top rate by the end of this four-year agreement,” Cindy Estrada, UAW vice president and director of the union’s FCA department, said in a statement.
-She added that all temporary workers also have a path to full employment.
+“All temporary workers now have a defined pathway to full time and top pay as well.”

-“We are pleased to have reached a new agreement that allows us to continue our record of adding good-paying UAW-represented jobs,” FCA North America Chief Operating Officer Mark Stewart said in a statement.

 Ratification of the contract had not been viewed as a sure thing, as union members at FCA in 2015 rejected the first version of a contract.
 In addition, a federal corruption probe related to embezzlement at the union drew attention.